CapitanMikon/LaserPointerInputPlugin/Docs/README.md

 - uses gpu for image processing.
 - tested with UI elements of type button, checkbox, toggle.
 Other might / might not work.
 - accuracy is **relative** i. e. for best accuracy place camera accordingly.
+- at the moment, does not persist between scenes